Green's Function Methods for Computing Supercurrents in Josephson Junctions: Introduction

 By the late 1960s to early 1970s, new methods were developed to address spatial inhomogeneities and non-equilibrium effects.
 Quasi-classical Green's function methods, exemplified by the Eilenberger equations (1968) \cite{Eilenberger1968} and Usadel equations (1970) \cite{Usadel1970}, emerged to bridge microscopic theory and practical simulation in ballistic and diffusive regimes \cite{Ivanov1981, Zaitsev1984}.
-However, these approaches typically assume a simplified geometry, such as one-dimensional uniform junctions, and neglect atomistic detail.
+Within this quasiclassical framework, a microscopic theory of short junctions with direct conduction was developed in the diffusive \cite{Artemenko1979, AslamazovVolkov1986} and ballistic \cite{Zaitsev1980a, Zaitsev1980b} regimes.
+However, early applications of these approaches typically assume a simplified geometry, such as one-dimensional (1D) uniform junctions, and neglect atomistic details.
+Modern quasiclassical implementations can bo beyond quasi-1D models \cite{Amundsen2016, Seja2022, Virtanen2025}, but they still average over Fermi-wavelength-scale degrees of freedom and therefore do not directly resolve atomistic interface structure, orbital character, or material-specific multipband details, and they remain limited in strongly correlated regimes.
 As device complexity and material-specific effects became increasingly important, more general quantum transport formalisms were developed.
-The modern theoretical modeling of JJs basically follows two frameworks: the scattering approach and the Green's function method.
-They have been shown to be mathematically equivalent \cite{Khomyakov2005, Gaury2014, Waintal2024} with relative practical advantages and disadvantages, depending on the characteristics of the system under study.
+At the noninteracting quasiparticle level, modern theoretical modeling of JJs basically follows two frameworks: the scattering approach and the Green's function method.
+These methods are mathematically equivalent \cite{Khomyakov2005, Gaury2014, Waintal2024}, although with relative practical advantages and disadvantages, depending on the characteristics of the system under study.